What are the most popular dog breeds in the USA right now?

 The breeds listed above are all hugely popular in the USA, but many of them originated in other countries around the world.

-I thought it might be fun to also look at the most popular American-made dog breeds, and the following list is courtesy of Pets Best Insurance, who compiled the information from their extensive customer records...
+The above list is courtesy of Pets Best Insurance, who compiled the information from their extensive customer records for 2014..

 Many of these breeds are closely related to European dogs such as the English Cocker Spaniel, bulldogs, terriers and more.
 Some (such as the Carolina Dog) are native to north America.